agenteo/agenteo.github.com/source/_posts/2014-08-04-deploy-parts-of-a-ruby-on-rails-application.md

 ---
 layout: post
-title: Feature flagging portions of your Ruby on Rails application with engines
+title: Deploy parts of a Ruby on Rails application
 comments: true
 tags:
   - work